-An award-winning screenplay writer from South Shields says he is aiming to bring James Bond star Daniel Craig to the town to star in his film.
+South Shields filmmaker hoping to bring 007 Daniel Craig to town to star in his award-winning screenplay

 Colin Calcutt has picked up two international awards for his screenplay, To Live and Die Twice.